 This provision entirely depends on the receiving nation, whereinafter its sovereignty cannot be impinged upon.
 However, this manner of the serving process will be available to the originating nation’s own citizens who live abroad, and will not attract consequences under Article 8.
 The United States had prohibited the use of this method by its own diplomatic and consular missions

 Like Article 8, Article 9 of the Convention provides an alternative means of service.
 It says that signatory parties “shall be free” to forward documents to specifically designated authorities in the receiving nation.
-This means that consular channels are often used to indirectly forward service of process, with diplomatic channels being used in a pinch.
+This means that consular channels are often used to indirectly forward Process Service, with diplomatic channels being used in a pinch.

 Unlike Article 8, however, Article 9 does not specify a mode of objection to the service it provides.
 However, the internal law of the country and its sovereignty are core tenets of the Hague Convention.
 Consequently, it is a general assumption that Article 9 service of process must follow through with the nation’s internal law.
 This appears to be permissive, as is true with service via the Central Authority.
 Oddly enough, Central Authorities have named authorities under Article 9, thus bringing traditional means of service under this umbrella.